benabel/nodebb-plugin-katex/README.md

 This NodeBB plugin is a parser that allows users to write posts containing maths formulas in tex format using [Katex](Katex).

-To customise options for the parser, please consult the "Katex" page in the administration panel, under the "Plugins" heading.
+To customize options for the parser, please consult the "Katex" page in the administration panel, under the "Plugins" heading.

 ## Installation